 - confidence intervals and tests for a population proportion - choosing the sample size

-Final Examination covers material in Units 1-11, with emphasis on Units 6-11.
-The exam is 3 hours in duration and will be scheduled by the Student Records Office.
+The final examination covers material from Units 1-11, with emphasis on Units 6-11.
+The exam is 3 hours in duration and will be scheduled by the Registrar's Office.